HazyResearch/mindbender/dashboard/README.md

 * **Reports**.
   Each snapshot will contain a set of reports that summarize various aspects about the data products of the DeepDive run or the code that produced them.
-    * The set of reports to be produced are controlled by a *dashboard configuration* (described in the next section).
+    * The set of reports to be produced are controlled by a *snapshot configuration* (described in the next section).
     * `reports/` directory contains all the individually produced reports.
     * `README.md` merges those of the individual reports.
     * `reports.json` aggregates all the important values reported by individual reports in a machine-friendlier JSON format.